-Finally, as a practical implication of our study, we also emphasize contributions for policymakers and regulators, especially in the sense of educating and informing consumers about CSR and CE-related initiatives.
+Finally, as a practical implication of our study, we also emphasize contributions to policymakers and regulators, especially in the sense of educating and informing consumers about CSR and CE-related initiatives.
+It is necessary to create public educational policies aimed at conscious consumption in order to form citizens who are aware of their rights and responsibilities towards the environment and society.
+In particular, based on our findings, alternative ways should be found to inform the population with lower levels of education about sustainable concepts.
+People need to know CSR and EC since knowledge impacts sustainable consumption attitudes, such as WTP and the perception of companies and socio-environmental initiatives.
 There are also opportunities, especially in Brazil, to improve legislation regarding potentially harmful ingredients in cosmetics, in addition to informing and raising awareness among consumers about it.